lorenzopalaia/Euro-Hackathons/README.md

 2. Include: Name, Location, Date, URL, and Topics
 3. Our team will add it manually

-### Suggesting Data Sources

-Know of a platform we should monitor?

-1. **Open an Issue** with the platform URL
-2. Describe the type of events they host
-3. We'll evaluate and potentially add it to our data sources

 ### Code Contributions

 Want to improve the system?